ietf-wg-dance/draft-dance-architecture/draft-ietf-dance-architecture.md

 [Is the security domain defined by how broadly the identity is recognized, or by the breadth of the application or network access policy?]

 **Client:** This architecture document adopts the definition of "Client" from RFC 8446: "The endpoint initiating the TLS connection"

+**User:** A client whose name consists of a user identity and a DNS owner name prefixed with a _user label.

 **Server:** This architecture document adopts the definition of "Server" from RFC 8446: "The endpoint that did not initiate the TLS connection"